Get Help Now (855) 722-6926

-If you’re concerned that a loved one may be addicted to opioids, below are some signs of opioid use disorder in veterans to look out for:
+If you’re concerned that a loved one may be addicted to opioids, below are some signs of veteran opioid use to look out for:

 Veterans and opioid abuse research also show that opioid dosage was the factor most consistently analyzed and associated with an increased risk of overdose.
 Other factors include concurrent use of sedatives and extended-release opioids and the presence of substance use and other mental illnesses.2 Therefore, be mindful of opioid use signs in veterans if they suffer from combat-related injuries or mental health disorders.

-If you or someone you know is a veteran struggling with opioid and/or mental illness, our Military and Veterans in Recovery program can help.
+If you or someone you know is a veteran with an opioid use disorder and/or a mental health disorder, our Military and Veterans in Recovery program can help.
 Banyan Treatment Centers offers veterans and military drug rehab programs that include medical detox, substance-specific treatment, and mental health care to aid in clients’ full recovery.

-Call Banyan Treatment Centers today at 888-280-4763 to be connected with a team member.
+Call Banyan Treatment Centers today at 888-280-4763 or send us your contact information to be connected with a team member.